Lemon Mascarpone Layer Cake

 This Lemon Mascarpone Layer Cake is made with a moist lemon cake, lemon curd and a smooth and creamy whipped mascarpone frosting!
 It’s light, yet sweet and tart and so darn good!
 It’ll be your new favorite cake for spring!

-But back to the cake, this cake was inspired largely by this Lemon Mascarpone Cream Pie that I made several months ago.
+So if you’ve never seen this cake before, let’s chat about it a bit.
+This cake was inspired largely by this Lemon Mascarpone Cream Pie that I made shortly before making the original version of this cake.
 I loved the sweet and tart flavor with the smooth mascarpone cheese and thought it might bake a fabulous cake.
 Boy, was I right!

-To start, you’ll make the lemon curd.
+To get started making it, you’ll make the lemon curd.
 It’s fairly simple to make with lemon juice and zest, sugar, egg yolks and butter.
 It’s cooked over a double boiler (or in a bowl over a pot of simmering water) and when cooled, thickens nicely for layering inside the cake.

 And then there’s the frosting.
 If you’ve made my Berry Mascarpone Layer Cake before, then you’ve made this frosting and know how amazing it is.
 So light and tasty with the flavor of the mascarpone cheese!
 You’ll make homemade whipped cream and then add mascarpone cheese to it and you’re done!